kevynsax/articles/how_to_setup_you_linux_server/english.md

 ####Domain
 To use a domain to point to your server you will need to create an `a` entry with the value of your ip server, in this case: `192.81.212.164`<br/>
-Using my domain server(godaddy.com) he looks like this
+Using my domain server(godaddy.com) looks like this
 ![Domain GoDaddy](https://kevyn.com.br/links/setting-up-server/domain.png)

-So you can run your website using http://kevyn.com.br
+So you can run your website using http://kevyn.com.br <br/>
+If want to run your website with `www` remember to add a CNAME with the key www and the value `@` or `.` or `domain.com`

 ####HTTPS - SSL
 Every web site should be running under https protocol, so one group came together and provided one solution for this.